Bangkok for Digital Nomads

 Taxis

 Hailing a taxi on the street is often going to be your best choice for going anywhere in Bangkok.
 Taxis in Bangkok are usually either pink, or yellow and green, but you will find some of other colours (including blue or orange).
-If the taxi is available, then visible through the bottom-right of the windscreen you'll see the illuminated red text 'ว่าง' (pronounced "wâang", it means vacant / available).
+If the taxi is available, then visible through the bottom-right of the windscreen you'll see the illuminated text 'ว่าง' (pronounced "wâang", it means vacant / available).

 Taking a taxi isn't quite as straight forward as in some other parts of the world.
 Once you've flagged it down, I'd suggest talking to the driver through the window before getting-in.
 You need to communicate where you're going - if you can speak Thai this is obviously much easier, but most taxi drivers speak some basic English, although beware that showing where you want to go on a map isn't always helpful.
 Many taxi drivers in Bangkok can't read maps but their pride stops them admitting this, so they'll nod like they understand where you want to go, and it's only once driving you'll realise they don't have a clue.